-Where I live, we just changed our clocks to daylight saving time, a process some wise person once described as cutting one end off your blanket and sewing it to the other end to make it longer.
-We all get only 24 hours a day, so what can we do stop feeling the pressure of not having enough time?
+We’re halfway to the next daylight saving time, a process some wise person once described as cutting one end off your blanket and sewing it to the other end to make it longer.
+While we enjoy the consistency of our clocks while we can, we’re reminded that we all get only 24 hours a day, so what can we do to stop feeling the pressure of not having enough time?

-When we do things is important in relieving time pressure.
+we do things is important to relieve time pressure.
 When our energy is flowing, we can get a lot done easily and quickly.
 Then there are all the other times.
-The trick is to check your daily rhythms and find out when your energy levels are highest.
+The trick is to check your daily rhythms and determine when your energy levels are highest.
 My good time is first thing in the morning.
-I fade as the day goes on.
-Unfortunately as the years pass, that fading point has slipped from late evening to early evening and even into the afternoon.
+I fade as the day goes on, and unfortunately, as the years pass, that fading point has slipped from late evening to early evening and even into the afternoon.

 Fortunately, there is a way to have a freezer full of good home-cooked food without having to devote extra time to cooking.
-Making a double or triple batch of spaghetti sauce or lasagna takes no more time than one meal’s worth.
-It takes no longer to roast enough chicken or bake enough fish to have enough for later days.
+Making a double or triple batch of spaghetti sauce or lasagna takes no more time than one meal’s worth, and it takes no longer to roast enough chicken or bake enough fish to have enough for later days.
 You get the picture.
 But you do have to plan for larger quantities when you are getting groceries.
 So…….

 Unlike eating, which we always seem to find the time to do, exercise is often something we do not have enough time for.
 Time with family and friends can also be scarce.
 Why not save time by combining the two?
 Some people may be up for joining you for a yoga class or a gym session.
 More people might be open to just going for a walk.
 Who says all our social life has to be sitting around a table?
 Here is where planning comes in.
 With time scarce for just about everybody, walks need to be booked in advance.

-Once a month I contact a list of people I want to stay in touch with and ask them to suggest a few times when they would be free for a walk.
-In most cases there is a time that fits my calendar as well, although occasionally we might connect only once in two months.
-Walks can end in a coffee stop or a coffee visit can replace a walk in really bad weather, but most of the time, we have a good visit and an agreeable way to sneak in a bit of exercise.
+Once a month, I contact a list of people I want to stay in touch with and ask them to suggest a few times when they would be free for a walk.
+In most cases, there is a time that fits my calendar as well, although occasionally, we might connect only once in two months.
+Walks can end in a coffee shop, or a coffee visit can replace a walk in really bad weather, but most of the time, we have a good visit and a pleasant way to sneak in a bit of exercise.